vacp2p/rfc/content/docs/rfcs/38/README.md

 The message exchanged are a simple enumeration of three values is not currently analyzed reflecting the opinion on the given proposal:

-    { YES, NO, NONE }
+    { NO, NONE, YES }

-when represented via integers, such as choosing
+When represented via integers, such as choosing

-     { -1, +1, 0 }
+     { -1, 0, +1 }

-parity summations across network invariants often become easier to represent.
+the parity summations across network invariants often become easier to manipulate.

 # Sovereignty Considerations